bashrootshell/scan-dns-openresolvers/README.md

 Python's core.

 It's way faster than Nmap.
-Below is a very simple test using a high speed network with very low latency to some known DNS servers around the globe.
+Below is a very simple test using a high-speed network with very low latency to some known DNS servers around the globe.

 ubuntu@ubuntu:~$ ping 1.1.1.3 -c 5